 What is Disability Pride Month?

 What is Disability Pride Month?
-Well, devoted reader, we are so glad you asked.
+We are so glad you asked.
 Every July, Disability Pride Month commemorates the passing of the Americans with Disabilities Act (ADA) on July 26th, 1990.

 Every Person is Unique